gpoore/codebraid/examples/python_output.md

 The output is essentially identical to that of a normal code block; the only differences are some default display options, like line numbering.
-Thus `.cb.code` is primarily useful when it is combined with other Codebraid features.
-For example, it is possible to give code with `.cb.code` a `name`, and then copy it by `name` into a separate location where it is executed.
+Thus `.cb-code` is primarily useful when it is combined with other Codebraid features.
+For example, it is possible to give code with `.cb-code` a `name`, and then copy it by `name` into a separate location where it is executed.
 See [Copying code and output](#copying).

 ## Other options